 Overview of general religious patterns and their influence on southern society, with particular attention to mass religious movements such as the Great Awakening, Great Revival, Mission/Antimission Movement, Confederate Religion, African American Religion, Holiness/Pentecostalism, the Charismatic Movement, and the rise of the Religious Right.
-The course also will focus on the origins and development of the major denominations in the South.
+The course also focuses on the origins and development of the major denominations in the South.
+3-0-3